-Kumrat Valley – exploring bounties of nature
+Kumrat Valley – Exploring bounties of nature

 More than 70 percent area of the valley comprises forest while 30 percent of barren land.
 The people in the valley lack proper source of income and most of them migrate to other cities for job purposes.

 Major agricultural crops of this area are potatoes and apple gourd (Tinda).
-However, the weather is also favourable for growing winter crops in summer season which are supplied to main cities.
+However, the weather is also favorable for growing winter crops in summer season which are supplied to main cities.

 The trees falling in the forest due to heavy rains or fast winds is another source of income for them as selling these trees in the market brings 60 percent share to local people and 40% to the government treasury.